katarinastuart/Sv5_StarlingWGS/README.md

 Pipeline for calling SNPs using Lumpy, Delly, and Manta, then merging with suvivor and filtering.

 Note: This pipeline uses the base LumpySV caller.
-If you are processing more then 50 samples it is owrthwile changing over to [smoove](https://github.com/brentp/smoove).
+If you are processing more then 50 samples it is worthwile changing over to [smoove](https://github.com/brentp/smoove).

 To see examples of full scripts, including resources requested for each run and program version, please refer to the code PDFs.